Todor Zhivkov: Cultural

-Zhivkov also softened organised opposition by restoring symbols of the Bulgarian cultural past that had been cast aside in the postwar campaign to consolidate Soviet-style party control.
+Zhivkov also softened the organised opposition by restoring symbols of the Bulgarian cultural past that had been cast aside in the postwar campaign to consolidate Soviet-style party control.
 Beginning in 1967, he appealed loudly to the people to remember "our motherland Bulgaria".
 In the late 1970s, Zhivkov mended relations with the Bulgarian Orthodox Church.
 Zhivkov's extensive campaign of cultural restoration provided at least some common ground between him and the Bulgarian intelligentsia.
-In 1980 Zhivkov had improved his domestic position by appointing his daughter Lyudmila Zhivkova as chair of the commission on science, culture, and art.
+In 1980, Zhivkov had improved his domestic position by appointing his daughter, Lyudmila Zhivkova, as chair of the commission on science, culture, and art.
 In this powerful position, Zhivkova became extremely popular by promoting Bulgaria's separate national cultural heritage.
 She spent large sums of money in a highly visible campaign to support scholars, collect Bulgarian art, and sponsor cultural institutions.
 Among her policies was closer cultural contact with the West; her most visible project was the spectacular national celebration of Bulgaria's 1,300th anniversary in 1981.
 When Zhivkova died in 1981, relations with the West had already been chilled by the Afghanistan issue, but her brief administration of Bulgaria's official cultural life was a successful phase of her father's appeal to Bulgarian national tradition to unite the country.

 Sports also prospered during Zhivkov's rule.
-From 1956 to 1988, Bulgaria won an unprecedented 153 Olympic medals and numerous European and world competitions in sports as diverse as volleyball, rhythmic gymnastics and wrestling.
+From 1956 to 1988, Bulgaria won an unprecedented 153 Olympic medals and numerous European and world competitions in sports as diverse as volleyball, rhythmic gymnastics, and wrestling.

 Controversy

 Despite the thaw period he initiated, dissidents could still be punished under Zhivkov's rule.
 The CSS was a feared tool of control, and overt opposition largely stayed underground until the late 1980s.
 Blaga Dimitrova was harshly denounced for her critical portrayal of party officials in her 1982 novel Litse.

 Much like in many other Eastern European countries at the time, Bulgarians needed exit visas to travel abroad.

 When Mikhail Gorbachev announced his reform program, Zhivkov made a show of copying it, believing that Gorbachev was not really serious about glasnost or perestroika.
 However, he showed his true colours when he expelled several members of a human-rights watch group from the Party.
-Soon afterward, when several intellectuals announced the formation of the "Club for the Support of Perestroika and Glasnost", he arrested the leaders and threw them out of the Party.
+Soon afterward, when several intellectuals announced the formation of the "Club for the Support of Perestroika and Glasnost", he arrested the leaders and expelled them from the Party.